aiforged/docs/docs/services/scrapers/onedrive-scraping.md

 When you open the OneDrive Scraper, you will be presented with the documents currently queued or processed in the Inbox.

-{% hint style="info" %}
+!!! info
     Tip: Start with a small Batch Size until you confirm everything is flowing correctly, then increase gradually to match your volume.
-{% endhint %}

 ***